Home Improvement Financing: What Are My Options?

 This type of home improvement financing does have a high plus side: Generally you can borrow more than 80% of the home’s post-remodel value, so if your house is currently worth $350,000, but after renovations, it’s expected to be valued at $450,000, you can borrow up to $360,000 (80% of $450k).
 That’s can be a huge benefit that allows you to access additional funds you may not otherwise have been able to.

-- More paperwork and regulation than other loans, like HELOC or cash out refinance.
+- More paperwork and regulation than other loans

-- You need to work with contractor to draw up plans for the renovation for the lender to approve.
+- You need to design the renovation with a contractor for the lender to approve

 203(k) renovation loan